solo-io/wasm/docs/content/tutorial_code/docker.md

 ---
 title: "Envoy WASM in docker"
 weight: 2
-description: Run/Test your WebAssembly filter locally with envoy in docker
+description: Run/Test your WebAssembly filter locally with Envoy in docker
 ---

-`wasme` makes creating envoy filters easier than ever, now the question becomes how do we run and test them.
+`wasme` makes creating Envoy filters easier than ever, now the question becomes how do we run and test them.
-This tutorial will explain in detail how to run and test envoy wasm filters locally, before deploying them.
+This tutorial will explain in detail how to run and test Envoy wasm filters locally, before deploying them.

 For the purposes of this example we will be using a simple stats filter `webassemblyhub.io/yuval-k/metrics:v1`.
 However, the techniques used here can be applied to any and all wasm filters build this way.